 Keyword Research Tools

 To get all this done, you need an excellent keyword research tool.
 Google Keyword Planner is the prototypical tool, and many more exist on the market, but it all comes down to this: what tool has a database of keywords that covers your industry?
 Plus, it’s even better if you can section off keywords by topic and semantically related keywords instead of purely phrase match.
 That's how you'll generate valuable keyword ideas — that is, the right keywords.

 Consider the overall quality of the dataset as well.
 Do you have to prune through so many misspellings and low or zero search volume keywords?
 The other consideration is how frequently the last time the keyword was rank checked within that dataset.
 If you have to check the SERP to know what top pages rank, your keyword research process isn’t scalable.

 If you can get that, you’re golden – and we happen to have some thoughts on the best keyword research tools on the marketplace.

 At seoClarity, we operate the world’s largest competitive data set.
 All of the keywords in our database are rank checked for both desktop and mobile every month, so you’re guaranteed fresh and relevant data.
-Along with our Research Grid, we have Topic Explorer, which is just one way you can parse out the information to find what’s relevant to you.
+Along with our Research Grid, we have Topic Explorer, which is just one way you can discover topics and then parse out the information to find what’s relevant to you.
 Discover content gaps, the keywords that are related to your work industry, keyword seasonality and search volume, and more.